advaith1/howtodiscord/docs/servers.md

 # Discord Invite Links
-## A public list of all known, public, official Discord Guilds/Servers with invite links.
+Complaints/Questions about any official servers should be forwarded to [Discord Support](mailto:support@discordapp.com) or **Dabbit Prime#0896**.

-These Servers/Guilds are in no particular order.
+## A public list of all public official Discord Guilds/Servers
 Not all Official Servers/Guilds are included in this list - HypeSquad, Partners and Discord Staff are examples.
 You need to be in the relevant programs/positions for invites to these servers.

 Server/Guild Name | Invite URL